 - They offer a reliable product and a reliable brand

 - FAQs available during the sale funnel to reassure visitors

 - Great user experience, ability to use any device to buy the service

 - Multiple payment options

-Netflix’s funnel is a great example because it values both Netflix and the customer.
+Netflix’s funnel is a great example, because it values both the brand and the customer.